 Dunraven School - over 200 students enjoy specialist music lessons - each student is known as an individual and particular attention is paid to those with English as a second language or those in need of additional challenge or support - an exciting and varied enrichment programme of extension activities before and after school and at lunchtimes - each tutor group represents a particular House and students apply for a diverse range of leadership opportunities - a wide range of sports, educational visits and journeys - a well developed programme to support access to Higher Education - active links with many universities including Oxford and Cambridge - the school's Higher Attaining programme, encouraging students to participate in university-based activities from Year 7 onwards.
-Telephone 020 8696 5600 Email admissions@dunraven.det.org.uk Website dunraven.org.uk DfE code 208 5402 School's status Academy Year 7 Intake 2022/23 218 (made up of 158 places available for new entrants and 60 places for existing year 6 students) Wheelchair accessible?

-50, 57, 109, 118, 133, 159, 249, 250, 315, 333, 417 s available

-Nearest stations

-Streatham Hill (rail)

-Bus routes

-All-Through School

-As an All-Through School, we offer a unique educational experience for both older and younger students.
+All-Through School As an All-Through School, we offer a unique educational experience for both older and younger students.
 Students from all years work collaboratively on various projects throughout the academic year and children in year 6 automatically move into year 7.

-Home and school

-Dunraven has a Home-School Agreement and parental involvement is strongly encouraged.
+Home and school Dunraven has a Home-School Agreement and parental involvement is strongly encouraged.
 There is an active and well respected governing board.
 "The school is held in high esteem..."
 Ofsted 2014.

-Allocating places

-In addition to the 60 places for Dunraven Primary children, the school will have 158 places for external applicants to the school, giving a cohort of 218 children for year 7.
+Allocating places In addition to the 60 places for Dunraven Primary children, the school will have 158 places for external applicants to the school, giving a cohort of 218 children for year 7.
 All external applicants for a place at the school are required to take a standardised test in verbal reasoning, non-verbal reasoning, quantitative reasoning (numeracy) and spatial reasoning.
 On the basis of the results of these tests, they will be placed in one of five equally sized ability bands.
-Places will be offered in the following proportions:

-Band 1.1 20%

-Band 1.2 20%

-Band 2.1 20%

-Band 2.2 20%

-Band 3 20%

-Applicants without a test result will be placed in a sixth band and will only be considered for a place after all applicants with a test result have been offered a place.
+Places will be offered from the ability bands as follows: Band 1.1: 32 Band 1.2: 31 Band 2.1: 32 Band 2.2: 31 Band 3: 32 Applicants without a test result will be placed in a sixth band and will only be considered for a place after all applicants with a test result have been offered a place.